testflows/TestFlows-WebSite/source/handbook/index.md

 # Using YML Config Files

-All the test programs have a common optional `--config` argument that allows to specify one or more configuration files in [YML](https://yaml.org/) format.
+All the test programs have a common optional `--config` argument that allows you to specify one or more configuration files in [YML](https://yaml.org/) format.
 The configuration files can be used to specify either common test program arguments such as [--no-colors], [--output], etc. as well as custom